 Seasonal Ceiling Fan Rotation

-An energy efficient ceiling fan helps a home to feel warmer as it circulates air during winter heating season, and cooler as it circulates air during summer cooling season.
-Many fans use as little as 15 watts of power on low speed, so they are very cost effective to operate.
+An energy-efficient ceiling fan helps a home to feel warmer as it circulates air during winter heating season, and cooler as it circulates air during summer cooling season.
+Many fans use as little as 15 watts of power at low speed, so they are very cost-effective to operate.

 However, you have to change the rotation of the blades a the season changes to keep doing the job properly.
 Most fans have a slider switch, a pull cord, or a remote control to change the blade direction, so it only takes a few minutes.

 A fan does not actually lower the room temperature, but it makes people feel cooler by creating a breeze across their skin.
 If you have a ceiling fan in a room whose temperature is 80 degrees, running the fan can create a wind-chill effect that makes you feel as if the temperature is 72 degrees.
 When used in conjunction with an air conditioner, a ceiling fan can lower energy costs because you can set the thermostat of your air conditioner at a higher temperature and still feel cool.
 In the summer, the fan blades should push the air down toward the floor and across your skin.